johny77g/nuBuilder4-cloner/README.md

 ## Features:

-- Clone/duplicate a form.
+- Clone/duplicate a form with all its (PHP) events.
 - Clone form objects
+- Clone embedded subforms
+- Clone embedded iframe (run) forms
 - Include only certain form tabs
 - Copy objects to a new or existing form
 - Dump the SQL INSERT statements to the browser window instead of executing them

 ## Use cases:

 - Clone a form to test changes before they are integrated into the productive system
 - Export a form from one database and import it into another one
 - You created a form and want to duplicate it because you need a similar form (Instead of recreating it from scratch)
 - You want to copy a bunch of controls from one form to another
 - You want other users than globeadmin (e.g. supervisors/managers) to manage the nubuilder users.
 Clone nuBuilder's user form, customize it and give access to any users.

 ## Setting up the "cloner"